kimthompson/kimthompson-old-blog/src/routes/blog/posts/first-post.md

 ## What will I blog about?

 I'll mostly keep it about tech, but I'll probably touch on my hobbies and politics at some point.
-I'm a lefty millennial and I have Opinions.
+I'm a leftist millennial and I have Opinions.

 ## Cats?